ABindoff/TwilightFree/tutorials/Using_SST_and_sightings.md

 ![](Using_SST_and_sightings_files/figure-markdown_github/unnamed-chunk-9-1.png)

 An optional step is to smooth the track using a state-space model such as `bsam`.
-You will need to install `jags` in order to use `bsam`, so this chunk is not evaluated by default (set `eval = T` to run it).
+You will need to install `jags` (on your computer, not in R) in order to use `bsam`, so this chunk is not evaluated by default (set `eval = T` and install jags and `bsam` to knit it).

 The "trick" is to tell `bsam` that the GLS locations estimated using `TwilightFree` method are Argos locations that need smoothing.

 ``` r
 # smooth using a state space model